DanieleDidino/speech2text_georgian/README.md

 <h1 align="center">Speech To Text - Georgian Language</h1>

-This is just a POC to transcribe audio files in the Georgian language.
+This is a POC to transcribe Georgian audio files into text.

 It uses the OpenAI model `whisper-large-v3`.

 TO DO
 1. Add **Attention Masking**